bonibv/swarc-material/arc42/arc42-template-EN.md

 </div>

-A list of identified technical risks or technical debts, ordered by priority
+"_A list of identified technical risks or technical debts, ordered by priority
+_"

+1. User Experience Impact
+Cross-platform development offers cost-efficiency but accumulates technical debt for native features.
+Ongoing maintenance is essential for competitiveness.

+2. Performance and Reliability
+User Experience Impact
+Cross-platform development offers cost-efficiency but accumulates technical debt for native features.
+Ongoing maintenance is essential for competitiveness.

+3. Performance and Reliability
+Centralized API Gateway in microservices introduces risks, technical debt, and performance impacts.
+Optimization is essential to maintain stability.
+Security Vulnerabilities
+Cross-platform mobile development accumulates security-related technical debt, requiring ongoing security efforts to manage platform-specific vulnerabilities and ensure resilience to emerging threats, safeguarding user data against breaches and compromises.

 <div class="formalpara-title">